learn-co-curriculum/phase-4-password-protection-readme/README.md

 Rails provides us with tools to store passwords securely so that even if our database is compromised, no one can gain access to users' actual passwords.

-## Objectives

-1. Explain why it's a bad idea to store passwords in plaintext.
-2. Write code to store and verify hashed, salted passwords.
-3. Use Rails's `has_secure_password` to store and authenticate user login credentials securely.

 ## The problem with passwords

 Let's imagine a `SessionsController#create` method that does very simple